-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of the Company as of March 31, 2010 and 2011, and the related consolidated statements of operations, temporary equity and shareholders' equity, and cash flows for each of the three years in the period ended March 31, 2011 and our report dated July 22, 2011 expressed an unqualified opinion on those consolidated financial statements.
+We have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) the consolidated balance sheet of Orion Energy Systems, Inc. as of March 31, 2011, and the related consolidated statements of operations, shareholders' equity, and cash flows for the year then ended and our report dated June 14, 2012 expressed an unqualified opinion thereon.